WHaverals/IntroDH-Fall2024/_modules/week-02.md

 title: Week 2 - Data Culture(s)
 ---

 This week we survey the expansive terrain of Digital Humanities.
 First, we'll engage in a discussion on 'data' as a core concept, and the methodologies that propel the field forward.
-Later on this week, we focus on practical applications and materials, examining real-world examples.
+Later on this week, we focus on practical applications of metadata, markup and data description.

 <details>
   <summary class="session-summary">